 Over 48 – up to 5 working days; 50% of the total value of the order

 Over 6 working days; no charges apply.

 Once the booking for the translation project has been received and confirmed by both parties, a cancellation charge of the total value of the order will apply.

 However, in the case

 of large volume orders, a charge based on the amount of the text

 translated at the point of cancellation may apply.

-The originality of Polish culture is tied to its language and to its Slavonic roots.
-The evolution of the Polish language occurred between the IX and XV Centauries.
+The originality of Polish culture is tied to its language and its Slavonic roots.
+The evolution of the Polish language occurred between the IX and XV centuries.

-In spoken words and in the literature, Polish language reflects the intellectual and material culture.
-Early Polish vocabulary contained a lot of cultural information and the adoption of foreign words grew with the passage of time.
-Over the last Century, Polish language had been modernised by new European and American terms; related to fashions, sports, arts, politics, and technology.
-Presently modern, Polish dictionaries contain over 200,000 entries; which one-third of these are foreign adaptations, while about one-fourth are still close to old Slavonic words.
+In spoken words and in the literature, the Polish language reflects the intellectual and material culture.
+Early Polish vocabulary contained a lot of cultural information and the adoption of foreign words grew with time.
+Over the last century, the Polish language had been modernised by new European and American terms; related to fashions, sports, arts, politics, and technology.
+Presently modern, Polish dictionaries contain over 250,000 entries; one-third of these are foreign adaptations, while about one-fourth are still close to old Slavonic words.

 Although Polish was the national language of Poland, the influence of the Roman Catholic Church introduced Poland to Latin - the lingua franca of western European culture.
 Polish translations of Latin texts and other Polish publications were the only source of the eastern Slavic peoples' knowledge about Western civilization.